boc-tothefuture/openhab-jruby/docs/contributing/index.md

 2. Fork [the repo](https://github.com/boc-tothefuture/openhab-jruby) and clone it
 3. Install [bundler](https://bundler.io/)
 4. Run `bundler install` from inside of the repo directory
-5. Run `bundle openhab:setup` from inside of the repo directory.
+5. Run `bundle exec rake openhab:setup` from inside of the repo directory.
 This will download a copy of OpenHAB local in your development environment, start it and prepare it for JRuby OpenHAB Scripting Development

 # Code Documentation
 Code documentation is written in [Yard](https://yardoc.org/) and the current documentation for this project is available [here](../yard).